 But it’s not just about teachers.
 What of the rest of the education workforce, which is being devastated through endless rounds of efficiency savings?
 Without support staff, teachers’ and headteachers’ burdens increase further.
-What is needed is a whole education workforce strategy, without which these ministerial commitments and initiatives lack cohesion.
+What is needed is a whole education workforce recruitment and retention strategy, without which these ministerial commitments and initiatives lack cohesion.
 Again, Voice will keep up the pressure on behalf of all school staff.

 As Damian Hinds put it, ‘ultimately education is all about people’.